- Introduction

 In Step 1, you used LDT to perform parameter processing for the Noah-3.6 land surface model (LSM) to generate a Noah-3.6 parameter input file to be used by LIS (and LVT).
 In addition to parameter processing, LDT can be used to upscale and downscale ensembles.

-Upscale: generate a multi-member ensemble restart file from a single-member restart file
+Upscale: generate a multi-member ensemble restart file from a single-member restart file Downscale: generate a single-member ensemble restart file from a multi-member restart file |

 In this step you will learn how to use LDT to expand a single-member restart file generated by the LIS open-loop (OL) case in Step 2 into a restart file that contains an ensemble of size N (user specified).
 The ensemble restart file generated in this step will be used in Step 6 to initialize the LIS data assimilation (DA) run.